OfficeDev/office-scripts-docs/docs/resources/scenarios/task-reminders.md

     :::image type="content" source="../../images/scenario-task-reminders-last-flow-step.png" alt-text="The Power Automate flow showing the apply-to-each step.":::

-17. Save the flow.
+1. Save the flow.

 ## Running the flow

 To test the flow, make sure any table rows with blank status use an email address tied to a Teams account (you should probably use your own email address while testing).
+Use the **Test** button on the flow editor page or run the flow through your **My flows** tab.
+Be sure to allow access when prompted.

-You can either select **Test** from the flow designer, or run the flow from the **My flows** page.
-After starting the flow and accepting the use of the required connections, you should receive an Adaptive Card from Power Automate through Teams.
+You should receive an Adaptive Card from Power Automate through Teams.
 Once you fill out the status field in the card, the flow will continue and update the spreadsheet with the status you provide.

 ### Before running the flow